 As a new generation enters the workforce, a growing number of people are seeking passion for work.
 They desire to attain passion, or a strong sense of enjoyment, fulfillment, identification, and motivation from their work.
-Ample studies have demonstrated that passion for work predicts positive individual and organizational outcomes, including positive affect (or good feelings), lower job burnout, and higher job satisfaction.
+Ample studies have demonstrated that passion for work predicts positive individual and organizational outcomes, including positive affect (good feelings), lower burnout, and higher job satisfaction.

 Despite the popularity of studying the outcomes of passion for work, relatively few studies have examined how passion for work is achieved.
-In this recent article, the authors (Chen, Ellsworth, & Schwarz, 2015) identified two different mindsets that people often endorse when considering how passion for work is attained–fit theory and develop theory.
-Through four different studies, the authors also showed that fit and develop theorists tend to have different passion expectations and make different vocational choices.
+In this article, researchers (Chen, Ellsworth, & Schwarz, 2015) identified two different mindsets that people often endorse when considering how passion for work is attained – fit theory and develop theory.
+Through four different studies, the authors showed that fit and develop theorists tend to have different passion expectations and make different vocational choices.
 While they are almost equally likely to experience passion, satisfaction, and commitment at work, they attain these outcomes through different paths.

 WHAT ARE FIT AND DEVELOP THEORIES?

-In short, individuals endorsing the fit theory (i.e., fit theorists) believe that passion for work is obtained through matching personal characteristics with the right line of work, while those endorsing the develop theory (i.e., develop theorists) think passion for a line of work can be developed over time.
+In short, people endorsing the fit theory believe that passion for work is obtained through matching personal characteristics with the right line of work, while those endorsing the develop theory think passion for a line of work can be developed over time.
 In this study, the authors designed scales to measure whether an individual endorses the fit theory or develop theory.

 VOCATIONAL EXPECTATIONS, CHOICES, AND OUTCOMES